Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 Bye
 ```

-In short, the code we have written so far are all executed in a synchronous order and we can tell when one line will be executed.
+In short, the code we have written so far is all executed in a synchronous order and we can tell when one line will be executed.

 **Asynchronous operations**: These are operations that are not executed sequentially.
 These operations run concurrently.
 These could be several operations running at the same time, practically, bit by bit.
-Since one operations success or execution is independent of the order and doesn't impede the execution of other lines, we call this behaviour non-blocking.
-We can not tell when an asynchronous line would be done executing.
+Since the success or execution of one operation is independent of the order and doesn't impede the execution of other lines, we call this behaviour non-blocking.
+We can not tell when an asynchronous line will be executed.

 ```js
 console.log("Hello there");